Sarailidis/Interactive-Decision-Trees/README.md

 Thanks to Dan Power, Sebastian Gnann and Stamatis Batelis for providing helpful feedback and to Demetrios Poursanidis for designing the logo.

 # Credits
 Sarailidis, G., Wagener, T. and Pianosi, F. (2021).
-Integrating Scientific Knowledge into Machine Learning using Interactive Decision Trees. submitted in Environmental Modelling and Software.
+Integrating Scientific Knowledge into Machine Learning using Interactive Decision Trees. submitted in Computers and Geosciences.

 # License
 This software is distributed under the GNU Public License Version 3.
 See https://www.gnu.org/licenses/gpl-3.0.en.html for details.